 These times also show us the extent to which people are willing and capable of making significant and dramatic changes in the face of a global threat.
 People have significantly reduced their carbon footprint - in ways that would have been unimaginable just weeks ago.
 These reductions (however long they last) have come at a significant cost for businesses and millions of workers.
 While we work to minimize the immediate hurt (especially for our most vulnerable residents and communities), there are perhaps, simultaneously, lessons we can learn from this difficult period to sustain some of the new habits people are developing without the social and economic burden.
+For example, large institutions ranging from Sacramento State University and Sacramento Municipal Utility District to City and State Agencies were able to quickly switch to digital learning and working, resulting in significant reductions in vehicle miles traveled and association air pollution and greenhouse gas emissions.

 As leaders and stakeholders, our first responsibility is to ensure the health, safety and well-being of people and businesses within our communities.
 Already, many of us are doing that in creative new ways that wouldn't have been possible before this disruption.

 As we forge through this time together, we have the opportunity to learn from each other and extend that creativity to ensure our communities' long-term resilience and prosperity.